The Conjuring 4: Last Rites — cast, crew and a family-scale haunted house farewell

 French cinema poster: totem-mirror and promise of judgment — central motif of a finale in a passing of the baton.

-In France, the first pay window remains Canal+ (≈ 6 months after theatrical release).
-For SVOD, the window generally ≥ 15 months (possible evolution according to 2025 agreements) makes a Netflix arrival unlikely before late 2026.
+In France, the first paid window remains Canal+ (≈ 6 months after theatrical).
+For SVOD, the window is generally ≥ 15 months (subject to change per 2025 agreements), making a Netflix arrival unlikely before late 2026.
 Max (Warner Bros.
-Discovery platform, launched in France in 2024) and Canal+ should prioritize broadcasting, through successive windows.
+Discovery’s platform, launched in France in 2024) and Canal+ should prioritize distribution across successive windows.

 Conjuringverse: Max Series and Saga Films

-In the industry, New Line closes a cycle to better launch another.
-The “Phase 2” promises a refocusing: heirs, artifacts, singular cases.
-The Max series led by Nancy Won has, on paper, two key cards: the object room as a recurring setting, the procedure alternating "case of the day" and long arcs.
-It is still necessary to preserve two things: time: let fear build, and material: sounds, wood, fabrics, which make up the franchise’s identity.
+In the industry, New Line closes one cycle to relaunch another.
+“Phase 2” looks to be a refocusing: heirs, artifacts, singular cases.
+The Max series led by Nancy Won has, on paper, two trump cards: the room of objects as recurring set and a procedure alternating “case of the week” with long arcs.
+Two things must be preserved: time—let the fear build—and texture—the sounds, wood, fabrics that form the franchise’s identity.

-In terms of faces, nothing prevents appearances by Vera Farmiga and Patrick Wilson as occasional totems.
-The most likely remains a Judy/Tony duo, an ideal laboratory to test transmission.
-This avoids mimicking the conjugal novel of the elders.
-If the series circumvents fan-service, it can offer the exploration that cinema, pressed by the box office, always postpones.
+On faces, nothing rules out Vera Farmiga and Patrick Wilson appearing as occasional totems.
+The likeliest core remains a Judy/Tony duo, an ideal lab to test transmission.
+That avoids mimicking the older couple’s marital epic.
+If the series resists fan-service, it could offer the exploration cinema—pressed by box office—always postpones.

 Our Verdict on Conjuring 4

-No grand night of horror, but a true twilight.
-The Hour of Judgment bets on attachment: looks, breaths, hands held.
-By opening its last case, the saga closes above all a family album.
-Those who expected the total thrill will leave frustrated, those who cherish the Warrens will find here a figure of style: the farewell.
+Not a horror triumph, but a genuine twilight.
+The Hour of Judgment bets on attachment: looks, breaths, clasped hands.
+By opening its last file, the saga mostly closes a family album.
+Those seeking total shock will be disappointed; those who cherish the Warrens will find a stylistic figure: the farewell.

 • Budget: ≈ $55M.